Map the Community

 - What would you like to do for your community now that you’ve walked around?

-Following the discussion, create a list of ideas for your community project.
-Use an activity like backward planning or webbing to plan and take the steps to completing your projects.
+Using their answers to “Now What”, create a list of ideas for your community project.
+Use an activity like backward planning or webbing to plan and take steps toward completing your projects.